mcimini/lang-sql/README.md

 <li> loads the file "queries.lnsql" in the folder [folder-name], which contains (possibly multiple) Lang-SQL queries.
 <li> loads all the language definitions .lan in the folder "languages" of [folder-name].
 <li> for each .lan file, say, myfile.lan,
-	<br /> > all the queries of "queries.lnsql" are applied to the language,  <br />
+	<br /> - all the queries of "queries.lnsql" are applied to the language,
-	<br /> > the output tables are written in myfile.tbl of the folder "answers" of [folder-name].
+	<br /> - the output tables are written in myfile.tbl of the folder "answers" of [folder-name].
 </ul>

 To clean: <br />